gkorpal/gkorpal.github.io/_reading/book-list.md

   * **Primes of the Form $x^2 + ny^2$** by *D. Cox*: For a working knowledge of the important results of global class field theory one should read this as per [this advice](https://mathoverflow.net/a/6940/). *I haven't read this book.*

-## Algorithmic Number Theory
+## Computational Number Theory

 <!---- * **Algorithmic Number Theory: Efficient Algorithms** by *E. Bach and J. Shallit*: This book discusses those problems from number theory (primality testing, factorization, discrete logarithm,...) which admit efficient solutions.
 The focus is more on "how"
 * **Mathematics of Public Key Cryptography** by *S. Galbraith*: The book is a collection of the necessary background and results needed for a deep understanding of public key cryptography.
 The latest edition is [available online](https://www.math.auckland.ac.nz/~sgal018/crypto-book/crypto-book.html).
   * **An Introduction to Mathematical Cryptography** by *J. Hoffstein, J. Pipher, and J. H. Silverman*: An undergraduate textbook on public key cryptography.
-  * **Computational Number Theory** by *A. Das*: PARI/GP illustrations of most number theory algorithms used in public key cryptography (more up-to-date than the book by [Giblin](https://www.cambridge.org/us/academic/subjects/mathematics/number-theory/primes-and-programming)).
-The main problem with this book is that the references are given in footnotes and not at the end, plus missing book index.
+   * **Cryptology and Computational Number Theory: Lectures from the AMS short course held at the University of Colorado, Boulder (Aug 6-7, 1989)** edited by *C. Pomerance*: Discusses the algorithms related to pre-ECC cryptography.
+  * **Elliptic Curves in Cryptography** by *I. Blake, G. Seroussi, and N. Smart*: Contains various extensions of Schoof's algorithm in Chapter VII.
+Useful when reading Chapter 7 of Crandall-Pomerance.
   * **Number-Theoretic Algorithms in Cryptography** by *O. N. Vasilenko*: A survey of number theory algorithms used in public key cryptography.
 ---->
 * **Prime Numbers: A Computational Perspective** by *R. Crandall and C. Pomerance*: It is a survey of the most important methods for proving primality and factoring (a kind of expanded version of the books by [Bressoud](https://www.springer.com/gp/book/9780387970400) and [Wagstaff](https://bookstore.ams.org/stml-68/)).
-  * **Cryptology and Computational Number Theory: Lectures from the AMS short course held at the University of Colorado, Boulder (Aug 6-7, 1989)** edited by *C. Pomerance*: Discusses the algorithms related to pre-ECC cryptography.
-  * **Elliptic Curves in Cryptography** by *I. Blake, G. Seroussi, and N. Smart*: Contains various extensions of Schoof's algorithm in Chapter VII.
-Useful when reading Chapter 7 of Crandall-Pomerance.
+  * **Computational Number Theory** by *A. Das*: PARI/GP illustrations of most number theory algorithms (more up-to-date than the book by [Giblin](https://www.cambridge.org/us/academic/subjects/mathematics/number-theory/primes-and-programming)).
+The main problem with this book is that the references are given in footnotes and not at the end, plus missing book index.
 * **A Course in Computational Algebraic Number Theory** by *H. Cohen*: The encyclopedic reference (no math/complexity proofs) for algorithmic number theory, written by the founder of PARI/GP.
 One can ignore the word "algebraic" in the title, since it discusses all types of number theoretic algorithms.
 Especially useful for lattice realted algorithms.
+  * **Algorithmic number thoery: Proceedings of a one-semester program at MSRI, Berkeley (Fall 2000)** edited by *J. Buhler and P. Stevenhagen*: This contains survey articles on a variety of topics like smooth numbers, factoring, primality testing, lattices, elliptic curves, computational algebraic number theory, fast arithmetic algorithms, modular forms, and arithmetic geometry.
+The articles are [available online](http://library.msri.org/books/Book44/contents.html).
 * **Binary Quadratic Forms: An Algorithmic Approach** by *J. Buchmann and U. Vollmer*: An introduction to many areas of algorithmic number theory for which the theory of binary quadratic forms is a starting point, like Diophantine equations, geometry of numbers, and algebraic number theory.  *Not read myself*.
   * **Advanced Topics in Computational Number Theory** by *H. Cohen*: It focuses primarly on algebraic number theory, and should have "algebraic" in its title.
 * **Modular Forms: A Computational Approach** by *W. Stein*: This is a graduate-level textbook about algorithms for computing with modular forms, written by the founder of SageMath.
 See [LMFDB](https://www.lmfdb.org/). *Not read myself*.
   * **Algorithms for Modular Elliptic Curves** by *J. E. Cremona*: Available [online](https://homepages.warwick.ac.uk/staff/J.E.Cremona/book/fulltext/index.html).
+* **Counting points on hyperelliptic curves over finite fields** by *D. Harvey*: The [draft of lecture notes](https://web.maths.unsw.edu.au/~davidharvey/research/pcmi-draft.pdf) from PCMI GSS 2022.
+I will read them once I have 6 months available.
+  * **Elliptic Curves** by *A. Sutherland*: Lecture notes for MIT course [18.783 Elliptic Curves](https://math.mit.edu/classes/index.php?course=783).

 ## Arithmetic Geometry